 The smoky flavor will come mostly from the wood chips you use in your smoker.
 Mesquite and hickory are the two traditional favorites, but try mixing them up with some fruit wood chips for a more distinctive flavor.
-Barbecue-Wood.com (see resources, below) has a great selection of wood chips, including apricot and apple.
+Many retailers offer a great selection of wood chips to experiment, including apricot and apple.

 Before you place your wood chips in the smoker, soak a few of them in cold water and mix them in with the dry ones.
 This way some of your chips will smolder while others will burn up immediately, giving you a smokier fire.